5 Different Types of Ribs: Something Besides Babyback!

 How to prepare Baby Back pork ribs?

 Naturally, you can’t go wrong whichever way of cooking you choose.
-Among the all-time favorite ways is oven baked.
+Among the all-time favorite ways is oven baked or on the grill.
 Spice it with your favorite mix and wrap in aluminum halfway through the baking process.
 They will take an hour and a half, up to two hours in the oven.

 4. Flanked short ribs